 Yes.
 Like traditional imaging centers your doctor can order the scan and receive the results directly if you prefer, but you can also order the MRI scan yourself and see a doctor if the examination is abnormal.
 If you do require a doctor we can help you find the right professional to help treat your symptoms.

 In order to provide affordable scans, we do not accept insurance.
 We can, however, provide you with an itemized invoice and you may be able to deduct the cost from your health savings account or submit the claim to your insurance.

 How can I pay for my exam?

-We accept cash, credit card, and Care Credit.
-No personal checks are accepted.
+We accept credit card, debit card, and Care Credit.
+No cash or personal checks are accepted.

 How will I receive my report?